Cion318/ros_pf/README.md

 ## Installation & Packages
 This package heavily relies on several packages to be installed and works on ROS Noetic.
-To install ROS Noetic one can follow the guide on the following official ROS [page](http://wiki.ros.org/noetic/Installation/Ubuntu).
+To install ROS Noetic one can follow the guide on the [official ROS page](http://wiki.ros.org/noetic/Installation/Ubuntu).

 After successfully installing ROS Noetic these packages have to be installed:
 ```$ sudo apt install ros-noetic-map-server```